 8. Mobile Phones And Other Miscellaneous Items

 An online kitchen requires a board line, mobile phones, high-speed internet, stationery, small counters, and chairs.
 Apart from that, you can also get a Cloud Telephony subscription that ensures that no call gets missed.
 You can also record the call for training purposes.
-The total cost of mobile phones and the Cloud Telephony subscription comes up to Rs 40,000.

 9. Marketing Required For A Cloud Kitchen

+All in all, we hope that this guide on how to open a cloud kitchen helps you.
 While cloud kitchen formats are indeed one of the most profitable restaurant formats, with minimum risks involved, you still need to stay on your toes to make it a success.
 Employ these tips to increase the sales of your online restaurant, and let us know how they worked out for you.